ICD Catalogue

 Since 2011, it has been mandatory for all hospitals and clinics in Switzerland to use the German Modification version (ICD-10-GM), which differs from the WHO version, for coding medical diagnoses.
 The ICD-10-GM is published by the Federal Institute for Drugs and Medical Devices (BfArM) and updated annually.
 In Switzerland, the new version is usually adopted every two years.
 This regularity was somewhat interrupted due to COVID-19.
 Accordingly, ICD-10-GM version 2022, for example, was or will continue to be used in 2022, 2023 and 2024.
 The Federal Statistical Office (FSO) announces the valid version of the classifications in each case.
 For use in the Swiss health system, the ICD-10-GM is also translated into French and Italian by the Federal Statistical Office (FSO).

 An essential goal of the use of the ICD classification is the uniform coding of diagnoses to enable the statistical analysis of data.
 In addition, the coding of diagnoses by ICD codes is used in particular in the tariff system in Switzerland.
 In all three inpatient tariff systems, ICD codes are used to group cases.
-From 2025 onwards, diagnoses will probably also be coded in the outpatient sector, within the framework of outpatient flat rates, using the ICD classification.
+From 1st January 2026, diagnoses will also be coded using the ICD classification in the outpatient sector as part of the outpatient flat rates.

 Structure of the CIM catalogue